-Research in K-State Hardware Security Lab mainly focuses on developing formal methods for ensuring security and trustworthiness of hardware/cyber systems and has contributed several key solutions that have been widely acknowledged and referenced by the newly emerging scientific community in the area of trusted hardware.
-Our current work covers the Hardware and software security co-verification, Internet-of-Things (IoT) system security analysis, Proof-carrying hardware (PCH)-based hardware security verification, as well as Analog/Mixed signal domain vulnerability analysis.
+Research in the K-State Hardware Security Lab mainly focuses on developing formal methods for ensuring security and trustworthiness of hardware/cyber systems and has contributed several key solutions that have been widely acknowledged and referenced by the newly emerging scientific community in the area of trusted hardware.
+Our current work covers the hardware and software security co-verification, Internet-of-Things (IoT) system security analysis, Proof-carrying hardware (PCH)-based hardware security verification, as well as analog/mixed signal domain vulnerability analysis.

 Kansas State University

-Prior to joining the faculty at Kansas State University, I received my PhD degree in Electrical and Computer Engineering from University of Florida (UF) in 2019.
-I also had been a research assistant in the Warren B. Nelms Institute for the Connected World, as well as the Florida Institute for Cyber Security (FICS), both at UF.
+Prior to joining the faculty at Kansas State University, Guo received his Ph.D. in electrical and computer engineering from University of Florida (UF) in 2019.
+He also had been a research assistant in the Warren B. Nelms Institute for the Connected World, as well as the Florida Institute for Cyber Security (FICS), both at UF.

-· My general research interests focus on applying formal verification into detecting hardware security or cyber security issues.
-Specifically, my current work covers the following areas:
+His general research interests focus on applying formal verification into detecting hardware security or cyber security issues.
+Specifically, his current work covers the following areas:

 - Preference will be given to the candidates with any of the following experiences/skills:

-If you are interested in this position, submit your CV (including your education and project/research/work experiences) to Prof. Xiaolong Guo (firstname.lastname@example.org)
+If you are interested in this position, submit your CV (including your education and project/research/work experiences) to Professor Xiaolong Guo at email@example.com.